-McLean’s Center of Excellence in Women’s Mental Health is dedicated to offering professional development opportunities in the field of women’s mental health.
-By promoting clinician education, the center aims to strengthen the knowledge base of this emerging field and also support the ongoing mental well-being of girls and women.
+McLean’s Division of Women’s Mental Health is dedicated to offering professional development opportunities in the field of women’s mental health.
+By promoting clinician education, the division aims to strengthen the knowledge base of this emerging field and also support the ongoing mental well-being of girls and women.

-In 2020, we welcomed our fourth fellow, Kayia Jones, MD.
+In 2020, we welcomed our fourth fellow, Kayia Akoun, MD.
 The fellowship’s fifth fellow, Ranjani Logaraj, MD, will join the program in July 2021.

 Our 2019-2020 fellow, Ashley Beaulieu, DO, now serves as psychiatrist-in-charge on McLean’s Trauma and Dissociative Disorders Inpatient Program.
 Our 2018-2019 fellow, Amanda Sedgewick, DO, is a psychiatrist-in-charge on our Alcohol, Drug, and Addiction Inpatient Program and continues her outpatient work with women and addiction, including women affected by intimate partner violence.
 Our 2017-2018 fellow, Anne Blythe Rose, MD, MPH, is now an attending psychiatrist in The Pavilion.